Teolhyn/no-loss-lottery/README.md

 admin_claim_emissions(e: &Env) -> Result<(), LotteryError>
 ```

-`admin_claim_emissions` claims emissions from Blend pool, transfers them to contract and from there to admin address.
-NOTE: Implementation is still under development and untested.
+`admin_claim_emissions` claims emissions from Blend pool and transfers them to admin address.
+As it directly transfers from Blend to admin and the emissions are stored separately from yield, this function is callable anytime.